FSecureLABS/Cisco-UCM-SQLi-Scripts/README.md

 * Enumerate tables - enumerate all tables on the underlying database and place the table names in a text file
 * Extract tables - take the list of tables and extract the contents of each table

+Related F-Secure advisory can be found here: https://labs.f-secure.com/advisories/cisco-ucm-informix-sql-injection/ Details on how this vulnerability was discovered and exploited can be found here: https://labs.f-secure.com/blog/uncommon-sql-database-alert-informix-sql-injection/